 Founded in New Zealand in the 1970's.
 After 30 years of manufacturing in NZ, they moved production offshore in 2001.
-Acquired by NZ company Mouton Noir in 2008.
+Acquired by Rebel Sport owner Super Retail Group in 2018.

-B- grade in the Baptist World Aid Australia's 'Ethical Fashion Report 2017', which grades companies, from A to F, on the strength of their systems to mitigate against the risks of forced labour, child labour, and exploitation in their supply chains.
+B grade in the Baptist World Aid Australia's 'Ethical Fashion Report 2018', which grades companies, from A to F, on the strength of their systems to mitigate against the risks of forced labour, child labour, and exploitation in their supply chains.
 Assessment criteria fall into four main categories: policies, knowing suppliers, auditing and supplier relationships, and worker empowerment.

 This company has states a number of enviromental claims on its website including supporting a tree planting program in New Zealand and making products that last.

 [Source 2012][More on Environmental Claims]

 This company has committed to making products with RDS-certified down.
 The Responsible Down Standard (RDS) is an independent, voluntary global standard which ensures that down and feathers come from ducks and geese that have been treated well, with no live plucking or force feeding.
 However the RDS has been criticised by PETA, who claim live plucking still occurs at RDS farms. (http://bit.ly/2cYTtoJ)

 Cam Walker from Friends of the Earth Melbourne has created a website which profiles outdoor gear companies and rates them according to a range of sustainability criteria.
 Follow the link to see this company's profile.

 |Super Retail Group Ltd|

 This company won awards in 2013 and 2016 from the Australian Packaging Covenant, for demonstrating their commitment to environmental sustainability by performing 'above and beyond' in their efforts to minimise waste.
 This company achieved the highest overall score in their category, retailer.